 - You’ll need a thermometer to check the temperature difference between the pipework leading into the valve and the pipework leading out.
 Next, adjust the lockshield valve until the difference between these two pipes is around 12C.
 The exact figure might vary between manufacturers.

 Tip: This is only a rough guide, and the exact process will differ between systems.
 Book one of our engineers today for a piece of mind.

 How to get a flow diverter installed

 Flow diverters are fitted internally to the radiator to ensure water is pumped to all areas of the radiator.
 Most modern radiators are pre-fitted with flow diverters.
 If you’ve fitted new radiators but still can’t get them to heat up properly after trying other solutions, then ask a heating e engineer to check the flow diverter.

 Summary: Why Is My Radiator Cold?

 Radiators are humble, hardworking devices that are relatively simple once you get to know them.
 However, correctly diagnosing central heating issues can be tricky, especially if you’re unsure of how your central heating system works.

-When it comes to more complex central heating tasks such as rebalancing, flushing and checking the pump, cold water feed, valves and other heating components, it’s always wise to consult a plumber or heating engineer.
+When it comes to more complex central heating tasks such as rebalancing, flushing and checking the pump, cold water feed, valves and other heating components, it’s always wise to get in touch with us.
 One thing is for sure - the cost of advice is less than the cost of replacing damaged components!